Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 • Cold extremities.

-Decrease in the level of hemoglobin in the blood
+Decreased hemoglobin levels in the blood

 • Lack of iron in the body;